 Presbyterian World Mission Resources

 The following resources will be helpful to anyone who wants to learn more about God’s mission, mission practices, Presbyterian World Mission, missiology, and mission history.
-For more information on engaging in God’s mission, visit the Mission Crossroads interactive community website.

 Mission Crossroads Magazine

-Learn how Presbyterian World Mission ministers in the name of Christ to address the root causes of poverty, share the Gospel, and engage in reconciliation among cultures of violence.
+Learn how Presbyterian World Mission ministers in the name of Christ to address the root causes of poverty, share the gospel, and engage in reconciliation among cultures of violence.
 Read news and features about mission personnel, global partners, and grassroots Presbyterians involved in God’s mission around the world.
 Subscribe now.

-God's Mission Matters Podcast
+God's Mission Matters Podcasts